 So, in Pittsburgh, it was viewed as a turning point when Google came to the city.
-Opening an office within Carnegie Mellon University in 2006 that was helmed by a professor it hired from the institution, the big tech company grew the office to 150 employees that led it to open a new office in Bakery Square in 2011.
+The Big Tech company opened a hub within Carnegie Mellon University in 2006 that was helmed by a professor it hired from the institution.
+That office soon grew to 150 employees, which led it to open a new, dedicated space in Bakery Square in 2011.

 It was a landmark of economic transformation, anchoring the redevelopment of a former Nabisco factory that now also houses University of Pittsburgh’s Department of Rehabilitation Sciences and Technology.
 And UPMC Enterprises, the university’s venture arm that is committing $1 billion to new life sciences investments, is there, too.

 “Google was committed because they saw the kind of talent that was coming out of CMU,” Audrey Russo, president and CEO of the Pittsburgh Tech Council, told Technical.ly.
 It set up a playbook: “You get as close as you can to people doing the research and graduating from the best schools. … It’s something that turned the corner for the region.”